codalab/codalab-worksheets/docs/Worker-Managers.md

 1. Run `kubectl create -f service-account.yaml --namespace default`
 2. Then, run `kubectl get secrets --namespace default`
-3. Get the auth token by first find the name of the secret (in the form `codalab-token-<random string>`) and then use the name to get the token by running: `kubectl describe secret/codalab-token-<random string>`.
+3. Get the auth token by first finding the name of the first secret (in the form `codalab-token-<random string>`) and then use the name to get the token by running: `kubectl describe secret/codalab-token-<random string>`.

 To get the cluster certificate: